 These types of boilers have a boiler unit similar to a combi but also have a hot water tank that stores hot water ready for use.

-In homes with multiple bathrooms these boilers are perfect if say there are 3 people using showers at once in a morning getting ready for work.
+In homes with multiple bathrooms, these boilers are perfect if say there are 3 people using showers at once in the morning getting ready for work.

 System boilers are typically higher cost than a combi as you have more components.

 A 1-2 bathroom home may have a Viessmann Vitodens 100-W which comes in around £950 (without installation costs).

 Then for a mid-sized home with 2-4 bathrooms, you will be best having the same 100-W system but with a higher Kilowatt power rating, and then at the top end is the Vitodens System 200W 35kW.